-For most groups and almost all permissions, Deny trumps Allow.
+For most groups and almost all permissions, Deny overrides Allow.
 If a user belongs to two groups, and one of them has a specific permission set to Deny, that user will not be able to perform tasks that require that permission even if they belong to a group that has that permission set to Allow.

 For members of the Project Collection Administrators or Team Foundation Administrators groups, Deny doesn't trump Allow.
 Permissions assigned to these groups take precedent over any Deny set within any other group to which that member might belong.